RobiTheGit/DuplicateFilesDetector/README.md

 Tool is for is for Linux, Mac, and Windows

 If you want, in the working directory of whatever code you are writing, you can include the code and in whatever you may be writing, add `import rmdup` and then call the code with `rmdup.RMDup(path)` with `path` being the path you want to use.
+See `randomscript.py` for an example script